By-Laws

 BOARD OF DIRECTORS

-Number and Terms of Directors: There shall be at least thirteen Directors who shall serve for terms of approximately 2 years, which expire with the Annual Meeting of the Members in each odd-numbered year, and until their successors are elected or appointed and qualified.
+Section 4.02 Number and Terms of Directors: There shall be at least thirteen (13) Directors who shall serve for terms of approximately two (2) years, which expire with the Annual Meeting of the members in each odd-numbered year, and until their successors are elected or appointed and qualified.
+Directors may serve sequential terms.

-Composition: The Board of Directors shall consist of the officers elected by the Members, the immediate past President of the Club, and such directors as the President appoints to carry out the objectives of the Club.
-There shall be at least 6 appointed Directors.
+Section 4.03 Composition: The Board of Directors shall consist of the officers elected by the members, the immediate past President of the Club, and such Directors as the President appoints to carry out the objectives of the Club.
+There shall be at least seven (7) appointed Directors.

-Vacancies: Vacancies existing by reason of resignation, death, incapacity, or removal before the expiration of a term may be filled by the President.
-A Director elected to fill a vacancy shall be elected for the remainder of the unexpired term of her predecessor and shall hold office until her successor is elected and qualified.
-A vacancy that will occur at a specific later date, by reason of resignation effective at a later date or otherwise, may be filled before the vacancy occurs but the new Director shall not take office until the vacancy occurs.
+Section 4.05 Vacancies: Vacancies existing by reason of resignation, death, incapacity, or removal before the expiration of a term may be filled by the President.
+A Director elected to fill a vacancy shall serve for the unexpired term of her predecessor and shall hold office until a successor is elected and qualified.

-Meetings: The Board shall hold at least nine (9) regular meetings annually.
-Notice of regular meetings shall be provided at least five (5) days in advance, except that Board may set a schedule for meetings at the beginning of each one-year (or shorter) period, and notice of that schedule shall be sufficient notice of all regularly scheduled meetings for that period.
+Section 4.06 Meetings: The Board shall hold at least six (6) regular meetings annually.
+Notice of regular meetings shall be provided to Board members at least five (5) days in advance, except that the Board may set a schedule for meetings at the beginning of each one (1) year (or shorter) period and notice of that schedule shall be sufficient notice of all regularly scheduled Board meetings for that period.

-Waivers of Notice: Whenever notice is required to be given to any Director under any provision of law, the Articles of Incorporation, or these Bylaws, a waiver in writing signed by the Director entitled to such notice, whether before or after the time stated therein, shall be the equivalent to the giving of such notice.
+Section 4.07 Waivers of Notice: Whenever notice is required to be given to any Director under any provision of law, the Articles of Incorporation, or these Bylaws, a waiver in writing signed by the Director entitled to such notice, whether before or after the time stated therein, shall be the equivalent to the giving of such notice.
 The waiver must specify the meeting for which notice is waived and must be filed with the minutes or the corporate records.
-A Director’s presence at a meeting, in person or by teleconference, waives any required notice to the Director of the meeting unless the Director, at the beginning of the meeting, or promptly upon the Director’s arrival, objects to holding the meeting or transacting business at the meeting and does not thereafter vote for or assent to any action taken at the meeting.

-Quorum and Voting: Unless a greater proportion is required by law, a quorum shall consist of a majority of the total number of Board members in office.
-Unless otherwise stated in these Bylaws or required by law, all actions shall be by majority vote of those present at a meeting at which a quorum is present.
+Section 4.08 Quorum and Voting: Unless a greater proportion is required by law, a quorum shall consist of a majority of the total number of Board members in office.
+Action may be taken based on a majority vote of the Board members present, except that in the case of a meeting with a mere quorum present, all actions shall require a majority plus one of those present.

-Action Without a Meeting: Any action required or permitted to be taken at a meeting of the Board or of any committee may be taken without a meeting if all of the Directors in office or all of the members of the committee consent in writing to the specific action and the written consents are included in the minutes or filed with the corporate records reflecting the actions taken.
-Action taken under this section is effective when the last Director signs (including by electronic means) the consent, unless the consent specifies an earlier or later effective date.
-A consent signed under this section has the effect of a meeting vote and may be described as such in any document.
+Section 4.09 Action Without a Meeting: Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting if all of the Directors consent in writing including by electronic means, and the written consents are filed with the minutes of the proceedings of the Directors.
+Action taken under this section is effective when the last Director signs (including by electronic means).
+A consent signed under this section has the effect of a meeting vote.

-Inspection: Every Director shall have the right at any reasonable time to inspect and copy all books, records, and documents of this corporation to the extent reasonably related to the performance of the director’s duties as a director.
+Section 4.11 Inspection: Every Director shall have the right at any reasonable time to inspect and copy all books, records, and documents of this corporation.

-Compensation of Directors: Directors shall not be compensated for serving on the Board, but the Corporation may reimburse Directors for documented reasonable expenses incurred in the performance of their duties to the Corporation.
-In addition, Directors who also serve as employees of the Club may be compensated for their service as employees.
+Directors shall not be compensated for serving on the Board, but the Corporation may reimburse Directors for documented reasonable expenses incurred in the performance of their duties to the Corporation.

 ARTICLE V